apify/apify-docs/sources/platform/integrations/gmail.md

 # Gmail integration

-**Learn how to integrate your Apify actors with Gmail.
-This article shows you how to automatically send an email with results when an actor run succeeds.**
+**Learn how to integrate your Apify Actors with Gmail.
+This article shows you how to automatically send an email with results when an Actor run succeeds.**

 ---